StevenChenWaiHo/DownTheStairs/README.md

+# Introduction
 A retro game in Python created for coursework at the University of Manchester scored 100%.
+The Submission requires only to submit one python file.

 # Run Code
 ## Python